Curatorial Placement (ARTH 5190 3.0)

 York University Faculty of Fine Arts / Department of Visual Arts

 The York Curatorial Placement is an independent study and practicum carried out at a museum, gallery, archive, cultural organization or institution, auction house, commercial gallery, art magazine, or other site.
 The placement is developed with the Faculty Supervisor and conducted under the guidance of an On-site Supervisor.
-The on-site experience offers practical insight into professional art historical and critical practices, and will help you establish valuable professional contacts.
+The on-site experience offers practical insight into professional curatorial, art historical and critical practices, and will help you establish valuable professional contacts.
 Your placement requires not only on-site engagement but a scholarly analysis of the activity undertaken and a critical understanding of the work that is done.

 Just as curatorial practice takes many forms and requires multiple skills, your choice of a placement may take shape in unexpected ways, more varied and challenging than a traditional installation of “fine art” in a gallery space.
-Most important is your careful consideration of personal learning objectives: What will be the subject of your MRP?
+Most important is your careful consideration of personal learning objectives: What will be the subject of your scholarly research?
 What is your ideal career?
 What kind of professional network would you like to develop?